 Here’s a few things you may be wondering about – or that maybe you should be wondering about if you’re not:

-- Typically a negative number – e.g. -5% or (5%) – indicates the level of discount to NAV.
+- Typically a negative number – for example -5% or (5%) – indicates the level of discount to NAV.

 - In contrast a positive percentage indicates a premium to NAV.

-- As listed companies, investment trusts release regular RNS press releases to the stock market, which you can find on various websites.
-I always check these for the latest NAV per share, and I do the discount/premium calculations for myself, just to double check the online data sources and factsheets.
+- As mentioned, investment trusts must release regular RNS press releases to the stock market.
+You can find these on various websites.
+I always check these for the latest NAV per share, and I do the discount/premium calculations for myself.
+Sometimes the online data sources and factsheets are out of date.

 - Another reason to check is that different data suppliers often treat debt and accrued income differently in their calculations.
 (For example, one may count debt on the balance sheet at its face value, while another calculates its impact on NAV based on what it would cost to pay off the debt today).

 - Why do investment trusts trade at discounts?
 And why on Earth would anyone pay more for a trust than its assets are worth?
-Great questions, which I’ve previously attempted to answer.
+Great questions, that I’ve previously attempted to answer.

-The whole discounts and premiums malarkey was often pinned by old-school Independent Financial Advisers as a reason they put their customers’ money into unit trusts rather than investment trusts.
+The whole discounts and premiums malarkey was often pinned by old-school Independent Financial Advisers as the reason they put their customers’ money into unit trusts rather than investment trusts.